unknwnlistener/kanban-task-manager/README.md

 Following tutorial by FreeCodeCamp to build a Kanban task manager with updated toolkit.

+## Changes from tutorial

+The tutorial is a year old and the technologies used have been changed for this project.
+I will keep documenting the changes as I go along.

+1. Next.js routing through the `App router` instead of the original `Page router`
+2. Authentication through `Auth.js` instead of `Next-auth.js`

 ## Getting Started

 First, run the development server: